Mick Jagger: 1960s

+On 6 December 1969, the Stones performed at the Altamont Free Concert music festival, in which Meredith Hunter was stabbed to death by a member of the Hells Angels Motorcycle Club after drawing a revolver and approaching the stage, which was seen as a threat to the band.
+Accounts of Hunter's reasoning for drawing the revolver were mixed.
+According to The Guardian music editor Ben Beaumont-Thomas, Hunter's death and the overall mood of festival goers "has become symbolic for the corruption of 1960s hippy idealism".
+Jagger later recalled to Robert Greenfield that he was "scared shitless" that, according to Rolling Stone, "he might be attacked on stage" by Hells Angels members who "felt they had been unfairly blamed for the disaster that left a Stones fan dead".

 1970s

 In 1970, Jagger bought Stargroves, a manor house and estate near East Woodhay in Hampshire.
 The Rolling Stones and several other bands recorded there using the Rolling Stones Mobile Studio.
-In 1970, Nicolas Roeg's controversial film Performance, was released.
-Produced in 1968, it featured Jagger as a reclusive rock star, Turner.
-Keith Richard's girlfriend Anita Pallenberg also appears in the film.
+In 1970, Nicolas Roeg's film Performance, produced in 1968 and featuring Jagger, was released.
+In the film, Jagger plays the role of Turner, a reclusive rock star.
+Keith Richards's girlfriend Anita Pallenberg also appeared in the film.

+During a 1970 concert in Paris, Jagger called for the release of imprisoned French Maoists.

-Jagger and the rest of the band moved to the south of France as tax exiles in 1971 to avoid paying a 93 percent supertax imposed by Harold Wilson's Labour government on the county's top earners.
-After the band's acrimonious split with their second manager, Allen Klein, in 1971 and Richards' heroin addiction, Jagger took control of their business affairs; the feuds between Jagger and Richards originated during this time as a result.
+Jagger and the rest of the Rolling Stones moved to Southern France as tax exiles in early 1971 to avoid paying a 93 per cent supertax imposed by Harold Wilson's Labour government on the country's top earners.
+Jagger moved into a chateau near Biot in April 1971, days before the new tax year.
+After the band's acrimonious split with their second manager, Allen Klein, in 1971, and Richards's heroin addiction, Jagger assumed control of the band's business affairs, leading to feuds between Jagger and Richards.
 Jagger has managed the group ever since, with Prince Rupert Loewenstein acting as business adviser and financial manager from 1968 until 2007.

-Along with the rest of the band, Jagger changed his look and style as the 1970s progressed.
-While in France, he learned to play guitar and contributed guitar parts for songs on Sticky Fingers (1971) and the Stones' subsequent albums except Dirty Work in 1986.
+Jagger and the rest of the band changed their look and style as the 1970s progressed.
+While in France, Jagger learned to play guitar and contributed guitar parts for songs on Sticky Fingers (1971) and the Stones' subsequent albums except Dirty Work in 1986.
 For the Rolling Stones' highly publicised 1972 American tour, Jagger wore glam-rock clothing and glitter makeup on stage.
-Their interest in the blues had been made manifest on the 1972 album Exile on Main St..
-Music critic Russell Hall has described Jagger's emotional singing on the gospel-influenced "Let It Loose", from Exile as the singer's finest-ever vocal achievement.
+Their interest in the blues had been made manifest on the 1972 album Exile on Main St. Music critic Russell Hall described Jagger's emotional singing on the gospel-influenced "Let It Loose", which appears on Exile on Main St., as the singer's best vocal achievement.